 To the extent the Restricted Data are subject to a Certificate of Confidentiality, the Institution is considered to be a contractor or cooperating agency of ICPSR; as such, the Institution, the

 Investigator, and Research Staff are authorized to protect the privacy of the individuals who are the subjects of the Restricted Data by withholding their identifying characteristics from all persons not connected with the conduct of the Investigator’s research project.
 “Identifying characteristics” are considered to include those data defined as confidential under the terms of this Agreement.
+Notwithstanding the foregoing, in no event is information Restricted Data if it: (a) was lawfully in the possession of Institution, Investigator or Research Staff before receipt from ICPSR under this Agreement; (b) is or becomes publicly available other than as a result of a breach of this Agreement by Institution, Investigator or Research Staff; (c) is received by Institution, Investigator or Research Staff from a third party having an apparent bona fide right to disclose the information to Institution; or (d) is independently developed by Institution, Investigator or Research Staff without use of the Restricted Data.

 Incorporation by Reference